Authentic West African Food! | Accra, Ghana

 See also

 The hibiscus jam was also really nice and wasn’t too sweet.
 Then, we drove back to Oxford Street in Accra.
 I went back to the same vendor I met on my first night and bought some banku, grilled tilapia, and shito to take to my hotel, OLMA Colonial Suites.
 It smelled so good!
 I picked away some of the bones and tried the banku with tilapia and shito.
 The shito was like a super spicy salsa.
 The meat of the fish was juicy and flavorful and I loved the thick, pasty banku.
-This West African food in Ghana was blowing my mind!
+This West Africa food in Ghana was blowing my mind!

 Where have you been?